UtrechtUniversity/programming-cafe/exercises/Julia/Julia_exercises.md

 ## 0. Getting help
 To get help in Julia REPL, type `?` (the prompt will now change) followed by a `command` or a `"string"`, which can be a regular expression.
 For example `?div` will give you direct help on the `div` operation, but `?"div"` will return a list of functions whose docstrings mention `"div"`.

+The chapters in this document are zero-indexed, but Julia is 1-indexed, like R or FORTRAN, but unlike Python.

 ### Try using help

 Find out the difference in the `div` and `/` functions.
 Try them on some examples: when do they give the same results?